xrrocha/dssg/README.md

 - Empty lines and lines starting with '#' are ignored
 - Each converter configuration goes on its own line
 - Configuration fields are separated by one or more blanks:
-  1) A comma-separated list of input extensions (no intervening spaces!)
+  1. A comma-separated list of input extensions (no intervening spaces!)
-  2) The target output extension
+  2. The target output extension
-  3) The rest of line is the converter command template with substitutions:
+  3. The rest of line is the converter command template with placeholders:
-     - `%i` ➜ the input file name (required)
+     1. `%i` ➜ the input file name (required)
-     - `%o` ➜ the output file name (optional, depending on converter)
+     1. `%o` ➜ the output file name (optional, depending on converter)
-     - Use double percentage sign to escape literals if needed (`%%i`, `%%o`)
+     1. Use double percentage sign to escape literals if needed (`%%i`, `%%o`)

 If the same input extension is specified than once, the last occurrence wins.
 This policy enables user-provided configuration to override built-in conversions when needed.